McMurray Family Taekwondo to offer self defense classes

 “I’ve done this before with my instructor and it’s great (for) empowering women,” McMurray said.

-He added that Welch had loved the idea to set it up.
+He said Welch had loved the idea to set it up.
 McMurray has been approached a few times about the classes, and it has already gotten interest.

 “Four or five people have already approached me,” McMurray said.